Skip to main content

 The University encourages students to seek medical attention for themselves and others when needed and recognizes that the potential for disciplinary action may be a barrier to seeking medical assistance for issues involving the use of alcohol or drugs.
 It is for this reason that CS&C offers medical amnesty through participation in a diversion program (known as the Blueprint Program.)

 Students who gain access to medical attention due to peer intervention will qualify for medical amnesty.
 Additionally, the caller will not be documented for simple alcohol/drug violations that become known to authorities as a result of the call for assistance.
 In cases where the student calls for themselves, they will be documented and remain qualified for the amnesty program.
-Provided the student requiring medical attention agrees to participate in the Blueprint Program, medical amnesty will shield the incident from disciplinary action.
-Additionally, in these circumstances, students who are on, or have been on, university disciplinary probation for alcohol- or drug-related issues will be protected from the consequences of suspension or expulsion within reason.
+Provided the student requiring medical attention agrees to participate in the Blueprint Program, medical amnesty will shield the incident from a reportable conduct record.
+Additionally, in these circumstances, students who are on, or have been on, university disciplinary probation for alcohol- or drug-related issues will be protected from the consequences of Suspension or Expulsion within reason.

 It should be noted that a history of alcohol- or drug-related medical transports remains of concern to the University.
 Any student who becomes a danger to themselves with regard to the use and abuse of these substances may require ongoing medical attention and could disqualify themselves from amnesty for habitual medical transport.
 Lastly, medical amnesty was created with the safety and security of the student community in mind.
-Any case where the drug in use or the behaviors surrounding the incident cause heightened safety concerns may be referred by the Director of CS&C to the Dean of Students Office in addition to the processes indicated in student standards of behavior and code of conduct.
+Any case where the drug in use or the behaviors surrounding the incident cause heightened safety concerns, the case may be deferred from Medical Amnesty at the discretion of the Director of CS&C and/or the Dean of Students Office.

 Students are required to comply with: